 Day 1, Thursday: Downtown and heritage districts

 It’s easy to explore Forest Grove by foot, bike (on quiet side streets) or car (there’s plenty of free parking).
 Today’s trip is within seven miles, round trip.
-Start with a Thai espresso, pastry or toast at Kafé — try the Little Italy, with ricotta and apricot jam.
+Start with a Thai espresso, pastry or toast at Kafé — try the new popular avocado toast.
 Stroll through Forest Grove’s three heritage districts, where immaculate homes ranging from Queen Anne to Colonial Revival rise from colorful gardens.
 Cruise the tree-studded campus of Pacific University, whose stately wood and brick buildings date as far back as 1850.
-Browse shops like the brand new Daniela’s on Main gift boutique and Valley Art Gallery, a local artists’ cooperative offering classes for kids and adults.
-The Knotty Lamb draws knitters from as far as Seattle for its incredible yarn selection and classes, A Framer’s Touch offers local products as well as custom frames, and Lost Wax captivates vinyl record fans.
+Browse shops like Daniela’s on Main gift boutique and Valley Art Gallery, a local artists’ cooperative offering classes for children and adults.
+The Knotty Lamb draws knitters from as far as Seattle for its incredible yarn selection and classes, A Framer’s Touch offers local products as well as custom frames, and and Guidetti’s Marketplace is an Italian foodie’s paradise.